joshbeckman/nchan-buildpack/README.md

 ## Usage

-This buildpack will only be triggered if your app (deployed to Heroku) contains a `nchan.json` file at its root.
+This buildpack will only be triggered if your app (deployed to Heroku) contains a `nchan.conf.erb` file at its root.
 See below for configuration options.

 To use the buildpack, run:
 ~~~sh